About this website

 This is what I look like

-I was also involved in some writing before.
 Below are some books.

 Translated by Yukari Meldrum and Alice Major; cover illustration by Tiffany Adair